Skip to Content

 The Stair of the Turks is located on the coast of Realmonte, near Porto Empedocle in the province of Agrigento in southern Sicily.
 To help get your bearings, check out an interactive Scala dei Turchi map on Google Maps.

-These days, the most important thing to know about the Stair of the Turks is that access to the cliff is now forbidden.
-So, what exactly happened?
+So why did access to the Stair of the Turks close in 2020?
 Let’s explore the closure of the Stair of the Turks in a little more detail below.

 An aerial shot of Scala dei Turchi AKA Stair of the Turks in Agrigento, Sicily, taken before sunset

-Following vandalism and degradation of Scala dei Turchi, access to the cliffs was closed in 2022.
-Since then, access to the cliffs has remained closed.
-To prevent people from accessing the cliffs, the site is now guarded.
-Also, fences and gates have been put up to stop people from entering and gaining access to the cliffs.
-So, if your dream was to wander along the Stair of the Turks, you’d now have to break the rules to fulfil that dream!
+Following vandalism and degradation of Scala dei Turchi, access to the cliffs was closed in 2020.
+To prevent people from accessing the cliffs, fences and gates were put up and the site was guarded.
+So, if your dream was to wander along the Stair of the Turks, you’d have to break the rules to fulfil that dream!

-Thankfully, it’s still possible to visit the Stair of the Turks and appreciate the mesmerising landform from afar.
-Personally, Beck and I were pleased to see the natural site being protected, maintained and conserved.
-After much foot traffic over the years, it’s perhaps time to give the Stair of Turks some breathing space.
-After all, something needed to be done about erosion from visitors and vandalism from pea-brains.
+Despite this annoyance, Beck and I were pleased to see the natural site being protected, maintained and conserved.
+After much foot traffic over the years, it was perhaps time to give the Stair of Turks some breathing space.
+After all, something needed to be done about erosion caused by visitors and vandalism by pea-brains.

 Access to Scala dei Turchi AKA Stair of the Turks in Agrigento, Sicily is closed